programminghistorian/jekyll/lessons/counting-frequencies-from-zotero-items.md

 import urllib2
 ```

-Next, we need to tell our program where to find the items we will be
+Next, we need to tell our program where to find the items we will be using in
-using in our analysis.
-Using the sample Zotero library from which we
+our analysis.
+Using the sample Zotero library from which we retrieved items in
-retrieved items in the [lesson on the Zotero API][], or using your personal library, we
+the [lesson on the Zotero API][], or using your personal library, we will pull
-will pull the first two top-level items from either the library or from
+the first two top-level items from either the library or from a specific
-a specific collection within the library.
-(To find your collection key,
+collection within the library.
+(To find your collection key, mouseover the RSS
-mouseover the RSS button on that collection’s page and use the second
-alpha-numeric sequence in the URL.)
+button on that collection’s page and use the second alpha-numeric sequence in
+the URL.
+If you are trying to connect to an individual user library, you must
+change the word `group` to the word `user`, replace the six-digit number
+with your user ID, and insert your own API key.)

 ``` python
 #links to Zotero library